roshanthamalaka/assignment_pyapp_ac/Readme.md

         # """ Exposes application metrics in a Prometheus-compatible format. """
       return generate_latest(), 200, {'Content-Type': CONTENT_TYPE_LATEST}

 This Publish all the prometheus metrics.
-Only need to publish custom metrics therefore need to create registry and register the counters with custome registery.
+Only need to publish custom metrics therefore need to create registry and register the counters with custom registry.

+In the App You can see Below Code Block which specify Custom Registry
+        registry = CollectorRegistry()

     Documentation https://betterstack.com/community/guides/monitoring/prometheus-python-metrics/#step-1-setting-up-the-demo-project:~:text=If%20you%20want%20to%20disable%20these%20and%20expose%20only%20specific%20metrics%2C%20you%20need%20to%20create%20a%20custom%20registry%3A

-Thats why Counter metrics defined like below
+Thats why Counter metrics defined like below.
+This will register counter with custom registry
     counter_gdlf = Counter("Gandalf_total_requests","Total Number of Request to /gandalf uri",registry=registry,)

+Then Modified the metrics function with registry like below.
+Therefore it will publish those custom metrics

+    @app.route('/metrics')
+    def metrics():
+    return generate_latest(registry), 200, {'Content-Type': CONTENT_TYPE_LATEST}